reezamakkar/parking-system/README.md

 5. The system should support parking for different types of vehicles like car, truck, van, motorcycle, etc.

 6. Each parking floor should have a display board showing any free parking spot for each spot type.

-7. The system should support a per-hour parking fee model.
-For example, customers have to pay $4 for the first hour, $3.5 for the second and third hours, and $2.5 for all the remaining hours.